datopian/datahub/site/content/docs/examples/github-backed-catalog.md

 ---
-title: "Example: Data catalog with data on GitHub"
+title: "Setup Guide: Create a data catalog to display and share your GitHub datasets with PortalJS"
 authors: ['Luccas Mateus']
 date: 2023-04-20
 filetype: blog